trekhleb/machine-learning-octave/README.md

-# Machine Learning in Octave
+# Machine Learning in MatLab/Octave

 This repository contains MatLab/Octave examples of popular machine learning algorithms with code examples and mathematics behind them being explained.